-“No doubt the government could see the writing on the wall, in terms of the Senate being prepared to support our motion,” he told a news channel earlier this month.
+“No doubt the government could see the writing on the wall, in terms of the Senate being prepared to support our motion,” he told.

 The reversal came following weeks of backlash from migrant communities, with the Chinese community in particular launching a sophisticated petition campaign.

 Reporting from various media channels demonstrated the changes would have impacted tens of thousands of migrants on Australia’s long waiting list for visas who were still being vetted by the Home Affairs department.